AL Central teams at the start of spring training

 First Workout: Feb.
 13/18.

-He’s Here: RHP Ivan Nova, 1B-DH Yonder Alonso, RHP Kelvin Herrera, RHP Alex Colome, OF Jon Jay, C James McCann.
+He’s Here: RHP Ivan Nova, 1B-DH Yonder Alonso, RHP Kelvin Herrera, RHP Alex Colome, OF Jon Jay, C James McCann, OF Brandon Guyer.

 He’s Outta Here: OF Avisail Garcia, DH-INF Matt Davidson, RHP James Shields.